CTheTechGuru/Docker-Projects/Apache-Web-Server-Project/Readme.md

 * An HTTP request is sent from the users web browser to the apache web server ran in our docker container.
 * The docker container is running on the docker host, which runs the docker engine.
 * The docker engine communicates with the docker API, which is used to manage containers and images.
-* The Aaache webserver handles incoming http requests and return the appropriate responses.
+* The Apache webserver handles incoming http requests and return the appropriate responses.
-* The apache web server also listens on specific ports.
+* The Apache web server also listens on specific ports.

 <!-- Benefits -->